-Notes will not be considered outstanding, and therefore not eligible to vote, if we have given a notice of redemption and deposited or set aside in trust for the holders money for the redemption of the Notes.
+Notes will not be considered outstanding, and therefore will not be eligible to vote, if we have given a notice of redemption and deposited or set aside in trust for the holders money for the redemption of the Notes.
 Notes will also not be eligible to vote if they have been fully defeased as described above under "- Defeasance".